-- 17. Randomly select one pay period during the fiscal period.
-For the 5 employees/officials selected under #16 above, obtain attendance records and leave documentation for the pay period, and: - a) Observe that all selected employees/officials documented their daily attendance and leave (e.g., vacation, sick, compensatory).

-Daily attendance and leave was documented for the employees selected for testing.

-b) Observe that supervisors approved the attendance and leave of the selected employees or officials.
+- B. Randomly select one pay period during the fiscal period.
+For the 5 employees/officials selected under #9A above, obtain attendance records and leave documentation for the pay period, and: - Observe that all selected employees/officials documented their daily attendance and leave (e.g., vacation, sick, compensatory). - Procedures performed no exceptions noted. - Observe that supervisors approved the attendance and leave of the selected employees or officials. - Procedures performed no exceptions noted. - Observe that any leave accrued or taken during the pay period is reflected in the entity's cumulative leave records. - Procedures performed no exceptions noted. - iv) Observe the rate paid to the employees or officials agree to the authorized salary/pay rate found within the personnel file. - Procedures performed no exceptions noted. - C. Obtain a listing of those employees or officials that received termination payments during the fiscal period and management's representation that the list is complete.

-For the transactions selected for testing, supervisors approved the attendance and leave.

-c) Observe that any leave accrued or taken during the pay period is reflected in the entity's cumulative leave records.

-For the transactions selected for testing, leave taken was reflected in the District's cumulative leave records.

-d) Observe the rate paid to the employees or officials agree to the authorized salary/pay rate found within the personnel file.

-For the transactions selected for testing, the rate of pay to the employees agreed to the authorized salary/pay rate found within the personnel file.

-18. Obtain a listing of those employees or officials that received termination payments during the fiscal period and management's representation that the list is complete.
 Randomly select two employees or officials, obtain related documentation of the hours and pay rates used in management's termination payment calculations and the entity's policy on termination payments.
-Agree the hours to the employee or officials' cumulative leave records, agree the pay rates to the employee or officials' authorized pay rates in the employee or officials' personnel files, and agree the termination payment to entity policy.

-The District did not pay out any termination payments during the fiscal period.

-19. Obtain management's representation that employer and employee portions of third party payroll related amounts, including payroll taxes, retirement contributions, health insurance premiums, garnishments, workers' compensation premiums, have been paid, and any associated forms have been filed, by required deadlines.

-Management provided representation that employer and employee portions of third party payroll related amounts, including payroll taxes, retirement contributions, health insurance premiums, garnishments, and workers' compensation premiums, have been paid, and any associated forms have been filed, by required deadlines.
+Agree the hours to the employee or officials' cumulative leave records, agree the pay rates to the employee or officials' authorized pay rates in the employee or officials' personnel files, and agree the termination payment to entity policy. - The District did not pay out any termination payments during the fiscal period. - D. Obtain management's representation that employer and employee portions of payroll taxes, retirement contributions, health insurance premiums, and workers' compensation premiums have been paid, and associated forms have been filed, by required deadlines. - Management provided representation that employer and employee portions of payroll taxes, retirement contributions, health insurance premiums, and workers compensation premiums have been paid and associated forms have been filed by the required deadlines.

-Ethics
+10) Ethics

-20. Using the 5 randomly selected employees/officials from procedure #16 under "Payroll and Personnel" above, obtain ethics documentation from management, and:

-a) Observe whether the documentation demonstrates each employee/official completed one hour of ethics training during the fiscal period.

-The District maintained documentation to demonstrate that required ethics training was completed.

-b) Observe whether the entity maintains documentation which demonstrates each employee and official were notified of any changes to the entity's ethics policy during the fiscal period, as applicable.

-The District did not make any changes to the ethics policy during the fiscal period.
+- A. Using the 5 randomly selected employees/officials from procedure #9A under "Payroll and Personnel" above, obtain ethics documentation from management, and: - Observe whether the documentation demonstrates each employee/official completed one hour of ethics training during the calendar year as required by R.S.42:1170; - Procedures performed no exceptions noted. - ii) Observe whether the entity maintains documentation which demonstrates each employee and official were notified of any changes to the entity's ethics policy during the fiscal period, as applicable. - The District did not make any changes to the ethics policy during the fiscal period. - B. Inquire and/or observe whether the agency has appointed an ethics designee as required by R.S.42:1170.

+Procedure performed no exceptions noted.

-Debt Service
+11) Debt Service

-21. Obtain a listing of bonds/notes and other debt instruments issued during the fiscal period and management's representation that the listing is complete.
-Select all debt instruments on the listing, obtain supporting documentation, and observe State Bond Commission approval was obtained for each debt instrument issued.
+A. Obtain a listing of bonds/notes and other debt instruments issued during the fiscal period and management's representation that the listing is complete.
+Select all debt instruments on the listing, obtain supporting documentation, and observe State Bond Commission approval was obtained for each debt instrument issued as required by Article VII Section 8 of the Louisiana Constitution.